The Best Home Barista Espresso Machine & Grinder Setups

 Check Price - Shop Coffee

-The Classika is another single boiler espresso machine from ECM, which shares the features of their higher end dual boiler and heat exchanger machines.
-I assume the ECM classika was brewed for those home baristas who want the perfect both inside and out, nevertheless who don’t need to steam milk & pull shots at the same time.
+The Classika is another single boiler espresso coffee machine from ECM, which shares the features of their higher end dual boiler and heat exchanger machines.
+I assume the ECM classika was brewed for those home baristas who want the perfect both inside and out, but who don’t need to steam milk & pull shots at the same time.

 It has a vibe pump vs the quieter rotary pump in the Synchronika, and unlike the Synchronika the Classika can’t be plumbed in.